BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/iwat-hfd-atgl-blot-analysis.md

 High Fat Diet      Dexamethasone    2.63   0.317        5       0.290

 This script uses the files in ../../data/raw/HFD vs NCD ATGL Blot Quantification.csv.
-These data are located in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity and this script was most recently run on Sun Sep  3 07:33:26 2017.
+These data are located in /Users/iharvey/Desktop/CushingAcromegalyStudy/scripts/scripts-obesity and this script was most recently run on Sat Apr 21 10:36:40 2018.

 ![](figures/atgl-wat-barplot-1.png)<!-- -->